 I’d eagerly wanted to try this one for a while and ultimately, own a bottle.
 Colin Dunn raves about it even to this day.
 When the bottle price begun rising beyond £100 I gave it up.
 It’s now around £200+ on the secondary market. £8.72 for a 3cl sample [at the time] seemed high.

-Another much older grain that seemed very reasonably priced at £10.50.
+To another, much older grain sample that seemed very reasonably priced at £10.50.

 - Girvan 1965 47yo Clan Denny [Cask DL9487] 48.2% WB86.
 The price may have looked great in comparison to the far younger Port Dundas, but I scored it under 80.

-The last three were ‘world’ whiskies.
+The last three samples in the bag were ‘world’ whiskies.
 The first one really divides opinion.
 I loved it back in 2014, but it’s been some time since I revisited it.

 - Balcones Brimstone Corn whisky Ob.
 53% WB81.23 WF85.
 Scored around 88 points [£5.27].